Itlu Sravani Subramanyam

 The film released on 14 September 2001 and was declared a blockbuster.
 Jagannadh won Nandi Award for Best Story Writer for the film.
-It is remade in Tamil as Thavam (2007) and in Hindi as Anjaana Anjaani (2010).
+It is remade in Tamil as Thavam (2007) and unofficially in Hindi as Anjaana Anjaani (2010).

 Plot

 Sravani and Subramanyam are strangers who meet at the suicide point on Vizag's seashore.
 Before attempting the suicide, they tell each other the reason of ending their lives and duly write suicide notes.
 Sravani's relatives-cum-guardians nag her for the ancestral money while Subramanyam is cheated by a friend who took a lump sum of money in lieu of getting a job in Dubai.
 Sravani and Subramanyam fulfill their last wishes with each other's help.
-In their attempt to commit suicide, they consume a high dosage of sleeping pills in Subramanyam's flat.
+In their suicide attempt, they consume a high dosage of sleeping pills in Subramanyam's flat.
 However, the landlord rescues them.
 Subramanyam ends up with a plum job later while Sravani's relatives take her back home.
 Subramanyam's marriage gets fixed with a girl of his mother's choice, and Sravani's marriage is fixed with her maternal uncle.
 Sravani and Subramanyam flee from their respective marriage halls independently and unite against all odds.